Brief History of the Presbyterian and Reformed Commission on Chaplains and Military Personnel (PRCC)

 October 2008 update

 At its last annual meeting, the PRJC received the Korean American Presbyterian Church (KAPC) as a full member , and voted to begin endorsing for the United Reformed Presbyterian Churches in North America (as an Affiliate Member of the PRJC).
 The PRJC currently endorses a total 205 chaplains, made up of 150 military chaplains, and 65 civilian chaplains.
-The PRJC Commission, and each of its member denomination General Assemblies and Synod selected retired US Army Chaplain Brigadier General Douglas E. Lee to succeed retiring David P. Peterson as the Executive Director for the PRJC, and MNA Chaplain Ministries Coordinator (respectively), effective as of October 1, 2008.
+The PRJC Commission, and each of its member denomination General Assemblies and Synod selected retired US Army Chaplain Brigadier General Douglas E. Lee to succeed retiring David P. Peterson as the Executive Director for the PRJC, and MNA Chaplain Ministries Coordinator (respectively).

 PRCC Administrative Assistant